Search for the definition you are looking for.

 Repurchase agreement (repo)

 Essentially a collateralised loan, a repo is a type of securities financing transaction.
 It is also known as a sale-and-repurchase agreement in some markets.
 The principal use of repo is borrowing and lending cash.

-A repo involves the seller of an asset – typically a fixed-income security – agreeing to buy it back at a later time, either on a fixed date (a term repo) or on demand (an open repo).
-The mark-up is equivalent to interest on a loan, quoted as a percentage-per-annum rate and called the repo rate.
+A repo involves the seller of an asset – typically a fixed income security – agreeing to buy it back at a later time, either on a fixed date (a term repo) or on demand (an open repo).
+When buying the asset back, the seller pays the buyer a mark-up, which is equivalent to interest on a loan – it is quoted as a percentage-per-annum rate and called the repo rate.

 For the buyer of the security who agrees to sell it back in the future the transaction represents a reverse repo.